fix8mt/uri/README.md

 </details>

 ## iv.
 Use factory or format
-Create a URI from an initializer list.
+Create a URI from an initializer list or from using `std::format`.
 Note we chose to percent-encode a part of the path.
-Print out the result.
+Print out the results.
 Both the factory and format versions produce the same uri.

 <details><summary><i>factory source</i></summary>